JAlcocerT/JAlcocerT/content/blog/selfhost-0625.md

 But now we have filebrowser quantum!

-Also, ive been tinkering a lot with authentication via Logto.
+Also, Ive been tinkering a lot with authentication via Logto.

 If you are looking for this **post edition's config files**: